greghendershott/racket-mode/README.md

   - All Racket keywords, built-ins, self-evals, and so on.
   - All variations of `define` for functions and variables.

-- Correct indentation of the `for/fold` and `for*/fold` forms.
+- Correct indentation of Racket forms, including `for/fold` and `for*/fold`.

 - Compatible with Emacs **24.2+**.
-(With earliest versions of Emacs, font-lock will incorrectly highlight portions of things, e.g. the "min" in "aluminum" will be highlighted as the Racket keyword `min`.
+(With earlier versions of Emacs, font-lock will incorrectly highlight portions of things, e.g. the "min" in "aluminum" will be highlighted as the Racket keyword `min`.

 ## Caveats

 This is alpha quality, i.e. version 0.1.
 My total experience writing Emacs modes consists of writing this mode.

-(Pull requests from smarter/wiser people are welcome.)
+Pull requests from smarter/wiser people are welcome.

-Please report issues to the [GitHub project page](https://www.github.com/greghendershott/racket-mode).
+Please report issues [here][issues].

 ## Features

 See the `Racket` menu.
-Most of the commands should be obvious (if not, Issue it here and I'll doc better).
+Most of the commands should be obvious.
+(If not, [report it][issues] and I'll improve the documentation.)

 One cluster of features is based on the idea of Emacs buttons in the `*racket*` buffer, plus a command to activate the last such button: